-It’s amazing the amount of prize games that are popping up for people to win things free.
-Ah, but is it free.
+It’s amazing the number of prize games that are popping up for people to win things free.
+Ah, but is it free?
 Looking at Prize Reactor, we wondered how much you count your time in reading through spam and other marketing material.
 It doesn’t look like this is a survey site or that you have to write anything.
 It looks like all they want is your attention and personal details.
 That’s your cost to play.

 What Is PrizeReactor?

 Prize Reactor is an online game site to win prizes.
-They use this as a marketing tool to build data lists for their sponsors and other partners, and advertise products.
+They use this as a marketing tool to build data lists for their sponsors and other partners and advertise products.
 It’s a fast track to getting information – your information.
 At the same time, you do have a chance of winning prizes.

 Who Can Participate?

-As most prize games, people have to be 18 years or older.
-There doesn’t seem to be any restrictions (or none we could find) on where you can play from.
+As with most prize games, people have to be 18 years or older.
+There don’t seem to be any restrictions (or none we could find) on where you can play from.
 Well, that is until you get into the registration part on any game and it comes up with the information to enter a UK address.
 We did ask the question to their customer service – can anyone play here – but we’re still waiting for an answer.
 They do have a sister site at PrizeReactor.com.au for those who want to play in Australia.

 What Are the Prizes Offered by PrizeReactor?